mirswe/creditcard-ml-detector/documentation.md

             it struggles to detect fruad effectively
         - bro first try on imbalanced set i got an roc-auc score of 94, i didn't expect this, the model is doing pretty good before applying smote
         - but the downside to this is that the recall to fraud cases is pretty terrible

 ## What I learned
+    Learned how to read data and view the columns and rows to check the data Also learned how to what PCA transformed features are and how they work as far as in reducing and simplifying data Learned what target variables (or in this case class columns) are and how they represent the output the model is trained to predict
+    Learned how to train, first trained on an imbalanced set and learned the following
+        - learned what scaling does and how it helps
+        - used linear regression to fit the model
+        - learned how to run and read the confusion matrix
+        - learned how to read and run the classification report
+        - and also learned the importance behind running an roc-auc score Learned the difference between classification tasks and regression problems
+# Day Three
+    Appling SMOTE
+    Train on balanced training data

+## Notes

+## What I learned